Cray-HPE/craycli/Integration.md

 each module to get a list of commands when it runs.
 We want to optimize this as much as possible.

 ### Notes on user experience

-We encourage all integrators to use our swagger file parser to automatically generate your CLI module.
+We encourage all integrators to use our Swagger file parser to automatically generate your CLI module.
 This will automatically create CLI commands based on your REST endpoints and add options/arguments based on the payload.